 Most libraries are required to provide equitable access and services for individuals with disabilities under either Title II (Government Programs and Services) or Title III (Public Accommodations) of the ADA.
 If libraries receive any federal funding, Section 504 of the Rehabilitation Act of 1973 also applies.
 For more information about local and federal accessibility laws, please refer to:

 Rather than provide captioning and other auxiliary aids because we must, I hope to see libraries embrace accessibility because we should.
 We can’t say libraries are for everyone without also looking for ways to make our spaces, services and programs accessible for all - whether in the library or online.

 Disabilities in Your Community: A Personal Perspective

-According to the Centers for Disease Control and Prevention (CDC), 1 in 4 adults in the United States experiences some type of disability.
+According to the Centers for Disease Control and Prevention (CDC), 1 in 4 adults in the United States and 1 in 6 children experiences disability.
 These disabilities may include physical disabilities, such as deafness or vision loss.
 They can also include mental illness, chronic illness, or “any condition of the body or mind that makes it more difficult for the person with the condition to do certain activities and interact with the world around them.”
 Disabilities may be legally acknowledged or otherwise, temporary or permanent, constant or episodic, visible or invisible.

 Whether we are aware of it or not, we have coworkers and family and friends and library users with disabilities.
 If we’re not aware of this need in our communities, I would suggest this indicates both barriers to access and a lack of trust in our libraries.
 There is no community without disabilities.
 As S Bryce Kozla says in an ALSC Blog guest post about disability in the children’s area, “the reason that you might not see people with disabilities in your library is because your space is inaccessible or otherwise unwelcoming to the disability community, and word has gotten out.”